GoogleCloudPlatform/gcsfuse/README.md

 [issue-22]: https://github.com/GoogleCloudPlatform/gcsfuse/issues/22

+Note that new and modified files are also fully staged in the local temporary directory until they are written out to GCS due to being closed or fsync'd.
+Therefore the user must ensure that there is enough free space available to handle staged content when writing large files.

 ## Rate limiting

 If you would like to rate limit traffic to/from GCS in order to set limits on